 \section{Quantifying lopsided asymmetry in the density distribution}

-Fig.~\ref{fig:density_illustration_collage} already indicated the existence of an $m=1$ asymmetry/distortion in the stellar density distribution of the host galaxy; this $m=1$ distortion is most prominent after each pericentre passage of the satellite.
-In this section, we study in detail the generation of the $m=1$ distortion in the stellar density distribution, identify the nature of the $m=1$ distortion as lopsidedness, and characterise its strength, and longevity.
+Fig.~\ref{fig:density_illustration_collage} already indicated the existence of an $m=1$ asymmetry/distortion in the stellar density distribution of the host galaxy.
+This $m=1$ distortion is most prominent after each pericenter passage of the satellite.
+In this section, we study in detail the generation of the $m=1$ distortion in the stellar density distribution, identify the nature of the $m=1$ distortion as lopsidedness, and characterize its strength, and longevity.

-Fig.~\ref{fig:densmap_lopsided} (top panels) shows the face-on density distribution of the stellar particles of the host plus satellite system (gSa+dE0) for the minor merger model \textbf{gSadE001dir33}, at different time-steps after the first pericentre passage of the satellite galaxy.
-The existence of an $m=1$ asymmetry is clearly seen in the density distributions of stellar particles.
-To quantify further, we calculate the radial variation of the $m=1$ Fourier harmonics of the stellar density distribution of the host galaxy at different times.
+Fig.~\ref{fig:densmap_lopsided} (top panels) shows the face-on density distribution of the host galaxy's disc particles for the minor merger model gSadE001dir33, at different time-steps after the first pericenter passage of the satellite galaxy.
+The existence of an $m=1$ asymmetry is clearly seen in the density maps.
+To quantify further, we calculate the radial variation of the $m=1$ Fourier harmonics of the stellar disc's density distribution of the host galaxy at different times.
 This is shown in Fig.~\ref{fig:lopsided_radial} (top right panel).